cboone/photos-scripts/README.md

 4. Which runs `finalize-x-t5-card-sync` with timestamped logging to `./Scripts/logs` (which can be viewed using `less-log` or `tail-log`)
    1. Which runs `backup-new-imports` which uses `exiftool` to
       1. Copy all photos in `Importing/` to `Originals/YYYY/YY-MM-DD/` (using the photo creation date)
+      2. Create a structured log of all backed up photos in `Logs/YYYY/YYYYmmddTHHMMSS-imported.csv` (using today's date in ISO 8601-ish format)
    2. Then runs `update-new-imports-metadata` which uses `exiftool` to
       1. Update the copyright metadata to standard values
       2. Update the exposure metadata to remove existing adjustments and set a linear (gamma 2.2) contrast curve, to create a flat-toned photo